akarshxydv/Zomato-Dataset-Exploratory-Data-Analysis/README.md

 delivered at their doorstep for a small fee.
 The platform also provides information about close-by restaurants, their menu cards, average cost, ratings and reviews.
-# About Dataset and Why I choose Zomato Restaurants Data :-
+# About Zomato Restaurants Dataset :-
 This Dataset contains 21 col and 9551 rows.
 Each restaurant in the dataset is uniquely identified by its Restaurant Id.
 Every Restaurant contains the following variables:-